MultiQC/MultiQC/docs/javascript.md

 The javascript bundled in the default MultiQC template has a number of helper functions to make your life easier.

-Note that the above Python functions make use of these, so you typically won't need to call these directly.
+Note that the base module Python functions make use of these, so you typically won't need to call these directly.

 ## Plotting line graphs